Design Trends: Schluter and Tile Make a Winning Combination

 For your Fireplace:

-Schluter can essentially be used in any tile installation, that includes your fireplace too!
+Schluter can essentially be used in any tile installation, which includes your fireplace too!
 If you have a dividing fireplace, like the one below, that features a specialty shape, it really comes in handy:

 Do you like any of the featured tile colors?
 Order samples online now.
 Have more questions about Schluter and trim?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.